kevingillispie/Schema-Scalpel/README.txt

 [UPDATE] Updated `NewsArticle` schema example to include `author` schema.

-[UPDATE] Example schema are now called directly from an array rather than the database.
+[UPDATE] Exmample schema are now called directly from an array rather than the database.

 [FIXED] Spaces after commas are now limited to one to maintain traditional punctuation practices.